barebox/barebox/Documentation/user/reboot-mode.rst

 :ref:`bootsource_instance <magicvar_bootsource_instance>` may describe the same
 device as the reboot mode.

-For cases, where the communication instead happens between barebox and an OS, they can be completely different, e.g. :ref:`bootsource <magicvar_bootsource>` may say barebox was booted from ``spi-nor``, while the reboot mode describes that barebox should boot the Kernel off a USB flash drive.
+For cases where the communication instead happens between barebox and an OS, they can be completely different, e.g. :ref:`bootsource <magicvar_bootsource>` may say barebox was booted from ``spi-nor``, while the reboot mode describes that barebox should boot the Kernel off a USB flash drive.